CollaborativeRoboticsLab/fp_perception/docs/server_system.md

 If `use_ros_vision_driver=true`, the server can republish frames from the ROS image subscriber driver.
 If `use_non_ros_vision_driver=true`, the server can also publish frames from the OpenCV driver.

+The checked-in config currently enables the ROS vision path and publishes on `perception/camera`.

 ## End-to-end flows